Generic name: ketotifen ophthalmic [ kee-toe-TYE-fen-off-THAL-mik ]

 Use exactly as directed on the label, or as prescribed by your doctor.

-Do not use Zaditor while wearing contact lenses.
-Zaditor may contain a preservative that can discolor soft contact lenses.
-Wait at least 10 minutes after using this medicine before putting in your contact lenses.
+Do not use while wearing soft contact lenses.
+Zaditor may contain a preservative that can permanently stain the lenses.
+Wait at least 10 minutes before inserting your contact lenses.